 The first step to ensuring hearing aid satisfaction is to first recognize that your hearing loss is affecting your life and those around you.
 Having a positive attitude is critical when deciding to move forward.
 Moving forward is an investment in your health and well-being both physically and mentally.

 It is important to sit down with your audiologist and be completely open about the situations where communication is difficult for you.
 If your audiologist understands your communication needs, they can better address your difficulties and find a solution that will best work for you.
-They will customize a system that best manages your challenging listening situations and will address communication habits that may hinder your success.
+At Eastside Audiology & Hearing Services, we customize a system specifically for you that best manages your challenging listening situations and will address communication habits that may hinder your success.
 Remember, your care is personal.
 What is right for your friend or neighbor may not be what is best for you.

 It is important to be patient.
 Your hearing loss most likely developed gradually over time.
 It takes practice and time for your brain to adjust and become re-acquainted with sound.
 Do not become disillusioned or frustrated during this transition period.

 Be patient with yourself and your new hearing aids.
 Your audiologist is your advocate.
-Continue to ask questions to maximize the use of your hearing aids.
+Continue to ask questions to maximize the benefits from your hearing aids.